apisnetworks/apiscp-docs/docs/admin/PHP-FPM.md

 PHP-FPM caches per-directory .user.ini files.
 By default the duration is 300 seconds (5 minutes).
 This can be altered by adding a FPM configuration to /etc/php-fpm.d/*file*.conf or by overriding the PHP-FPM template in templates/apache/php/.

 Then restart the affected pool, `systemctl restart php-fpm-siteXX` where siteXX is the site marker or do an en masse restart with `systemctl restart php-fpm`.

+Since v3.1.38, directives are migrated automatically for all known domain/subdomain parent document roots when a site is switched between jail/non-jail mode. `php:migrate-directives(string $host, string $path = '', string $from)` provides a migration interface for directives behind a subdirectory.

 ### Masquerading other file types as PHP